Search

 How to Install Leather Handles Back-to-Back

-I want to use the same Hawthorne pull for an interior front and back on a barn door.
-Is that possible?
+Question: I want to use the same Hawthorne pull for an interior front and back on a barn door.
+Is that possible? -Barb

+Yes!
 Our leather drawer pulls and handles can be installed "back-to-back" for the interior/exterior of a door, with two handles mounted on either side of the same door.
-In this post, we'll discuss how to do it.
+In this post, we'll show how.

 In this chalkboard sketch, you can see an illustration of what we mean by "back-to-back" installation on a door with our leather-and-wood Sellwood handle: